What we do

 Around the world, all year round, our union officers go aboard ships to speak to crew.
 We share information, give advice and listen to what issues are important to you.

 Often, the same issues are reported to us on several ships.
-We take these wider issues to the company when we negotiate with them.
+We take these issues up with the company when we meet with them.

 Usually, we will spend our visits in the crew mess, where we can talk to people while they are not working.
 Sometimes we also walk around the ship and speak to crew.
 Look out for us.
 Come and speak to us about any issues you have.